Construction Management Plans

 How will a CMP affect my construction programme?

 Developers and contractors should ensure that timescales for CMPs are fully built into construction programmes and contracts.
 This includes consultation, submission, revisions and approval.
 This should include:

-- Community consultation on the draft CMP, allowing at least two weeks for people to comment and time to consider and respond to any comments
+- community consultation on the draft CMP.
+This should allow at least two weeks for people to comment and time to consider and respond to any comments

-- Submission, revisions and approval: it generally takes up to three months for a draft CMP to be approved following its initial submission to the Council and sometimes longer, depending on the quality of the original CMP and the nature of the works proposed.
-This is because of the time taken to consider and review CMPs, and the usual need for at least one set of revisions to be made to the CMP before it can be approved.
+- submission, revisions and approval.
+It generally takes up to three months for a draft CMP to be approved after being submitted to the Council.
+It sometimes takes longer.
+It depends on the quality of the original CMP and the nature of the works proposed.
+You must allow time for us to consider and review CMPs.
+Usually there is a need for at least one set of revisions before it can be approved.

 Consultation prior to submitting your CMP

-Developers/ contractors must consult with the local community around a site before submitting a draft Construction Management Plan (CMP) to the Council.
+Developers/contractors must consult with the local community around a site.
+This is before you submit a draft Construction Management Plan (CMP) to the Council.